+(e) the amount of taxes levied on the interest in the current taxation year under this Law; and

-- (f) the amount of any unpaid taxes from previous taxation years. - (3) The tax administrator may use the certified assessment roll as the tax roll by adding the following information to the assessment roll: - (a) the amount of taxes levied on the interest in the current taxation year under this Law; and - (b) the amount of any unpaid taxes from previous taxation years. - (4) An error, omission or misdescription on the tax roll does not invalidate any other information on the tax roll or the tax roll itself.
+(f) the amount of any unpaid taxes from previous taxation years.

+(3) The tax administrator may use the certified assessment roll as the tax roll by adding the following information to the assessment roll:

+(a) the amount of taxes levied on the interest in the current taxation year under this Law; and

+(b) the amount of any unpaid taxes from previous taxation years.

+(4) The fact that information required to be shown on the tax roll is omitted or that information shown contains an error, omission or misdescription does not invalidate the roll or any other information shown on the roll.